erikh/kube-firehose/README.md

 **NOTE** by default **all log history is replayed**. _This is probably not what you want on a long-running cluster!_ Pass the `-t` option to just show current events.
 You've been warned! :)

+You can also pass `-since` with a Golang duration to review items that occurred in that amount of time.

 Usage is simple: `kube-firehose`.
 If you have a configuration you want to use, specify `-kubeconfig`.
 It uses `~/.kube/config` by default.

 License is MIT, Erik Hollensbe <git@hollensbe.org> is the author.